 - Euthanasia and assisted suicide – the UK experience

 - Euthanasia and assisted suicide – underlying social forces

 - Medical issues in the care of the dying person

 - Care of the dying – palliative care and legal frameworks

 You can also find lengthier discussions of these issues in each of my books.
 In my first, Matters of Life and Death, chapters 9 and 10 engage with the debate and offer some solutions.
 Right To Die?, published in 2015, unpacks the polarised debate around assisted suicide and euthanasia, provides Christian responses to the main arguments in favour of assisted suicide, and shows how palliative care provides a compassionate and effective means of caring for people at the end of life.

 Finally, in 2018 I released a companion volume – Dying Well – which came at this question from another angle: what might it look like to reject assisted suicide and euthanasia and instead focus on how to die a good death?
 It provides practical resources from both a medical and a Christian pastoral perspective on how to approach the last months, weeks and days of one’s life.

 I have also uploaded a number of lectures, debates, essays and other resources which touch on this theme:

-- Lecture on dying well in an age of endlessly extending life
+- Lecture: When is enough, enough?
+Dying well in an age of endlessly extending life

 I also regularly speak at conferences, universities and churches on this theme – have a look at my events page to find out if I am due to speak near you or click here to get in touch to book me to speak at your event.